iredmail/docs/en_US/ee/0-ee.changelog.md

       it with Postfix parameter `content_filter` anymore.

 - Fixed issues:
+    - Not generate apparmor config file for php-fpm on Ubuntu.
     - Incorrectly ce-create DKIM key when using non-default dkim selector.
       Thanks to Davesworld@forum.
     - Blacklist sender email address instead of sender domain by default.